 Hebrews 12.9 says that we respect earthy parents who properly discipline us.
 Children understand that loving discipline means their parents care about them, though they may not like it at the time.

 For more on this subject, Ginger Hubbard’s book, Don’t Make Me Count to Three is a great resource for those with young children.
 I recently reread her book and shared its principles with a group of young moms.
 I was reminded of what a good job Ginger does of helping us understand the heart issues involved in parenting, the right way to discipline, and when the rod is appropriate and when not.
 She also talks about pointing your children to Christ and how to prepare their hearts for the gospel.
 If your children are a little older, Shepherding a Child’s Heart by Tedd Tripp is a classic.
-A newer book that I have not read but have heard lots of good about is Parenting by Paul Tripp.
+A newer book that I have not read but have heard lots of good things about is Parenting by Paul Tripp.

 No Condemnation